PE-WiKi/PE-WiKi.github.io/_posts/2022-02-28-Circuit-Theorem-RC.md

 ---

 # Introduction
 RC Circuit consists of resistors and capacitors.
 Depending on the configuration, RC circuit can be applied in various fields.
-For examples of applications, RC circuit can be used as a delay circuit, a relay circuit, an automobile ignition switch circuit.
+For example, RC circuit can be used as a Delay circuit.
 <img class="image image--xl" src="/assets/images/contents/RC_Circuit/capacitor_simple.jpg" style="display: block;margin-left: auto;margin-right: auto;width: 50%;"/>
 <p style="font-size: 20px;font-weight: bold;">Delay Circuit</p>